Civil Law

 Civil law is the most widespread legal system in the world.
 It is based on written codes and codified laws, providing security and uniformity in the application of rules.
 Its roots go back to Roman Law, giving it more than a thousand years of legal tradition.
 Today, it remains the foundation of legal systems across Europe, Latin America, and much of Asia and Africa.

-Lack of jurisdiction of Spanish courts.
+Lack of jurisdiction of Spanish courts

 Timeshare contracts, long-term holiday products, and resale and exchange contracts.